SeanVenz/codechum/Lesson1/Topic2.md

 # HTML Tags and Elements: Understanding HTML tags and their purpose

-HTML (Hypertext Markup Language) is the backbone of the web, providing the structure and organization for web pages.
-HTML tags play a crucial role in defining the elements and content within a web page.
-In this comprehensive guide, we will explore the various HTML tags and their purposes, helping you gain a deeper understanding of how they contribute to creating well-structured web pages.
+HTML (Hypertext Markup Language) tags play a crucial role in defining the elements and content within a web page.
+In this topic, we will explore the various HTML tags and their purposes, helping you gain a deeper understanding of how they contribute to creating well-structured web pages.

 ## Introduction